CARC 249 Active

 Cause Frequency

-Preventable readmission within specified timeframe The patient was readmitted to the hospital within the payer's readmission window (typically 30 days for Medicare) for the same or related condition, and the payer determined the readmission was potentially preventable Most Common
+Hospital readmission within 30 days of discharge The patient was readmitted to the hospital within 30 days of a prior discharge for the same or related condition, triggering the payer's readmission policy Most Common

-CMS Hospital Readmissions Reduction Program penalty Medicare's HRRP identifies excess readmissions for specific conditions (heart failure, pneumonia, COPD, hip/knee replacement, CABG, AMI) and reduces payments to hospitals with higher-than-expected readmission rates Most Common
+Medicare Hospital Readmissions Reduction Program (HRRP) penalty The hospital has excess readmissions for certain conditions (heart failure, AMI, pneumonia, COPD, hip/knee replacement, CABG) and Medicare applies a payment reduction Most Common

 How to Resolve